masayume/brainfood/README.md

 # brainfood
-chunks of wisdom
+Small but indispensable chunks of wisdom from all human history.

-Two files and a script are included.
+The following files and one script (random_chunk.sh) to show a random entry are included:

+**brainfood.infogen.txt**: This file is a continuously growing collection of over 1,700 wisdom quotes and phrases.

 **latin.proverbs.txt**: This file contains 4,000 Latin proverbs, each on a separate line.
 You can easily select a random proverb using the shuf command.

-**brainfood.infogen.txt**: This file is a continuously growing collection of over 1,000 wisdom quotes and phrases.
+**writing.infogen.txt**: This file is about writing suggestions from professionals and famous writers.

+**kotowaza.infogen.txt**: A small collection of japanese proverbs (kotowaza).

+**bias.infogen.txt**: All about bias.

 **random_chunk.sh**: a Bash script that reads the quotes from brainfood.infogen.txt, which are separated by a special marker (====).
 It then stores these quotes in an array and randomly selects one to display.